rmrector/script.playrandomvideos/README.md

 List path is the path to the list to play, like ListItem.FolderPath, which should be escaped (`$ESCINFO[]`). *label* is the list name, like ListItem.Label, and is required when available, also escaped/quoted.
-There is an optional argument *watchmode*, which can override the default watch mode selected in the add-on settings.
+There are optional arguments *watchmode*, which can override the default watch mode selected in the add-on settings, and *singlevideo* to play just a single video, if you have occasion for such an action.

 In **MyVideoNav.xml** an action like `RunScript(script.playrandomvideos, "$INFO[Container.FolderPath]",
 "label=$INFO[Container.FolderName]", watchmode=$INFO[Control.GetLabel(10)])`